-The most important aspect about developing a game or an application is for whom it is being developed.
 It’s the Users for whom we develop.
 So, it does not matter whether you use HTML5 or flash because its the users who will use and all they want is best user experience.
 And flash has always been successful in giving its users a delightful experience.

 From games to Apps, slideshows to video players, flash has delivered its content in the best way possible.
 Flash has always excelled in giving its developers the freedom to use their creativity beyond the limits.
 If you have a great experience on developing flash then leaving it, just because there is a new technology HTML5, is not justified.
 It’s the ability of the platform that we should care more about while choosing a tool for developing a world class UX for your audience.
 The experience for users should be engaging and rewarding.